josokw/HopfieldANN/README.md

   unlearning of spurious attractors, with larger basins of attraction and higher capacity than Hebbian, including on correlated data
-- **Modern Hopfield (softmax / exp-energy) learning rule** — pattern-based retrieval via the attention-equivalent update `x ← Ξ·softmax(β·Ξᵀx)`, with exponential storage capacity beyond the classical ~0.14·N limit
+- **Modern Hopfield (softmax / exp-energy) learning rule** — pattern-based retrieval via the attention-equivalent update `x ← ��·softmax(β·�����x)`, with exponential storage capacity beyond the classical ~0.14·N limit
 - **`convergePattern()`** — callback-based convergence engine that separates iteration logic from display, enabling reuse and testing